-So you're wondering what the best baby monitor for twins is.
+So you're wondering which baby monitor for twins to get.
 Well, you know as well as I do that when you have twins, they're more than twice as hard to manage as a single child!
 In fact, you look at all the other moms with their single child, and even though you wouldn't ever give your two miracles up for anything, you can't help but feel a little jealous at how easy their life must be.

 It's like magic.
 As soon as you have eyes on one, the other seems to know the coast is clear to get into mischief, and using that unerring sense children seem to have, disappears!

 In the past, mothers had to have eyes in the back of their heads to keep up with this.
 Thankfully, modern technology now has our backs, and baby monitors make it so simple to keep track of your kids, even when you aren't in the room!

 Just like anything for children, there's a huge amount of options out there, and it can be hard to wade through them all and find the best, especially when you barely have time for yourself!